ika-joshi/OsteoAnalizer/README.md

 Function `makeBox`:
-* Package `ggplot2` is used to create box plots. in function `makeBox` and `makeScatter`.
+* Package `ggplot2` is used to create box plots.
-* `GeeksforGeeks` and `Holtz` was used to understand to color templates in the plots.
+* `GeeksforGeeks` and `Holtz` was used to understand to color templates in the `ggplot2` plots.
-* Package `sexDisaggregate` is used to understand the error checking for input
+* Package `sexDisaggregate` is used to understand the error checking for inputs.
-* Package `cowplot` is used to combine box plots plots.
+* Package `cowplot` is used to combine box plots.
 * `ChatGPT`, `Claus` and `Wickham` were used to understand the syntax of `cowplot` and `ggplot2`.
-* Author combined the concepts listed above to code a box plot with different stylistic elements and labels
+* Author combined the concepts listed above to code a box plot with different stylistic elements and labels.

 Function `makeScatter`:
 * Package `ggplot2` is used to create scatter plots.
 * Package `ggpmisc` is used to show the line of regression in `makeScatter`.
 * Package `coef` is used to compute the line of regression.
-* Package `sexDisaggregate` is used to understand the error checking for input
+* Package `sexDisaggregate` is used to understand the error checking for input.
 * Package `lm` is used to compute the line of regression.
-* `R CODER` was used to understand the conceptual computations to create a scatter plot.
+* `R CODER` was used to understand the conceptual computations involved to create a scatter plot.
-* `Wickham` was used to understand the syntax of the functions present in `ggplot2`
+* `Wickham` was used to understand the syntax of the functions present in `ggplot2`.
 * `ChatGPT` was used to understand the syntax of the functions present in `ggpmisc`, `coef` and `ggplot2`.
-* Author combined the concepts listed above to code a scatter plot with different stylistic elements and labels
+* Author combined the concepts listed above to code a scatter plot with different stylistic elements and labels with the line of regression.

 ## References